webix-hub/docs/data/desktop/sidebar.md

 ###Data source

+Sidebar can load data from various sources in defferent formats.
+You can fine more information in the article datatree/loading_data.md.

-The data configuration contains the description of menu items, corresponding icons and subitems.
+The Sidebar data configuration contains the description of menu items, corresponding icons and subitems.
 It can look like this:

 ~~~js
 var menu_data = [